SolaceDev/solace-dev-codelabs/markdown/spring-cloud-stream-beyond/spring-cloud-stream-beyond.md

           destination: spring/cloud/stream
 ```

-Go ahead and run your app.
+Go ahead and run your app from your IDE or use `mvn clean spring-boot:run`.
 You should see the app start up and connect to the event broker.
 Note that under the covers the Solace Binder will bind your function to a Non-Durable Anonymous (or Temporary) queue on the broker.
 This endpoint type in Solace is a temporary queue that will deliver messages to your app in order while your app remains online.
 It however is NOT a durable endpoint and will be removed after your application goes offline for more than 30 seconds.

 You'll see the name of your Anonymous Queue shown in a log entry on the console from the *SolaceQueueProvisioner* class: